matter-labs/zksync-lite-docs/docs/dev/payments/sending_transactions.md

 function depositERC20(IERC20 _token, uint104 _amount, address _franklinAddr) external nonReentrant;
 ```

-Note that prior to deposit of ERC20 funds, corresponding amount of funds must be approved for contract, e.g. (in JS):
+Note that prior to depositing ERC20 funds, the fund amounts must be approved for the contract, as in the following example in JavaScript:

 ```js
 erc20contract.approve(zkSyncContractAddress, deposit_amount);
 ```

-To perform a full exit, user must sequentially register an exit request (via `fullExit` contract call), and then
+To perform a full exit, the user must sequentially register an exit request (via the `fullExit` contract call), and then
-complete this request (via `completeWithdrawals` call).
+complete this request (via the `completeWithdrawals` call).

-Signatures of corresponding methods:
+The following are signatures of other associated methods:

 ```js
 /// @notice Register full exit request - pack pubdata, add priority request